wdi-sf-fall/omdb_crud_lab/README.md

 ##Bonus
-* Have an option to remove the movie from the watch later list
+* Have an option to remove the movie from the watch later list.
 * Style it!
 Incorporate Bootstrap or Foundation to utilize some of their components or css grids.